 Another notable story dates back to the 16th century.
 During the Siege of Fort Kochi, the Kochi rulers moved their capital to Ernakulam and made a Palace overlooking the pond of this temple.
 Later, the temple was declared the protector of Ernakulam.

-The main deity of the Ernakulam temple is Lord Shiva.
-The Gourisankara form of the Lord is housed in the main sanctum sanctorum.
-The lingam in the main sanctum is called by the name 'Swayambhoo'.
-The northern side of the main sanctum, is the small shrine of 'Kirthamoorthy'.
+The main deity of the Ernakulam temple, the Gourishankar form of Lord Shiva, is housed in the main sanctum sanctorum.
+The lingam in the main sanctum is called "Swayambhoo".
+On the northern side of the main sanctum is the small shrine of 'Kirthamoorthy'.
 It is believed to shelter the real Lingam, worshiped by Arjuna.

-The Ernakulum Shiva Temple is the centre of festivities and celebrations in Ernakulam 'Uthsavom' is celebrated in the months of December-January.
-The festival begins with Kodiyettam, hoisting of the temple flag.
+The Ernakulam Shiva Temple is the center of festivities and celebrations in Ernakulam 'Uthsavom', celebrated in December-January.
+The festival begins with Kodiyettam, the hoisting of the temple flag.

-Pakalpooram is a procession arranged on the seventh day, where the deity is taken for a yatra on dressed up elephants.
+Pakalpooram is a procession arranged on the seventh day, where the deity is taken for a yatra on dressed-up elephants.
 On the last day of the festival, a solemn ceremony is held in the evening.
-The temple flag is brought down and the deity is taken for the holy bath (Arattu) to the tank of temple.
+The temple flag is brought down, and the deity is taken for the holy bath (Arattu) to the tank of the temple.